RiccardoTancredi/Bidirectional-Single-Molecule-Force-Spectroscopy/README.md

 ## Conclusions

-- Unidirectional estimates are strongly biased as points considered at time $t$ are not at equilibrium.
+- Unidirectional estimates are strongly biased as points considered at time *t* are not at equilibrium.
 - The bidirectional method allows proper weighting of forward and backward contributions, leading to more accurate PMF reconstructions.
 - The PMF reconstruction method outperforms unidirectional methods, providing correct estimates even far from the equilibrium state.